jremillard/osm-import-toolkit/examples/removeAreaFromBuilding/README.md

-Remove area=yes tag from building=*
+Wiki is here [http://wiki.openstreetmap.org/wiki/MassGIS_Import_Tag_Cleanup_2013], this is step 1.

 =======================

 - still a work in progres.
-This uses an osmosis database.
-The "conflation" script has not been done, it just downloads an extract and loads it into the PostGIS with osmosis.
-Lots of work still left.
+- Remove area=yes, the building=* does not need an area tag.
+- Fix broken link on source tag.